 - Runner -up for 2011 Scopus Young Researcher Award in Health and Medical Sciences awarded by Elsevier in association with the US/UK Fulbright Commission.

-Jasmeet is a Lecturer in Epidemiology and Farm Animal Health.
+Jasmeet is a Professor in Epidemiology and Precision Livestock Informatics.

 GREEN, L. E., KALER, J., WASSINK, G. J., KING, E. M. and THOMAS, R. GROGONO, 2012.
 Impact of rapid treatment of sheep lame with footrot on welfare and economics and farmer attitudes to lameness in sheep: Animal Welfare Animal Welfare.
 21, 65-71